-4. Head to the corner of Brady and Cambridge Streets to start the tour, which can be completed at your own pace.

 Out There Series: Outdoor Summer Music Shows

-Out There Series, Milwaukee’s experimental performance series curating strange sounds in unique places, has developed a series of free, live musical performances for all ages that will take place in Milwaukee’s outdoor spaces this summer.
+Out There Series, Milwaukee’s experimental performance series curating strange sounds in unique places, developed a series of free, live musical performances for all ages that took place in Milwaukee’s outdoor spaces this summer.

-The performances will feature a variety of genres and sounds including soft R&B, jazz, ambient and experimental music, and even a professional marimba player, allowing attendees to experience exciting, “out there” types of music, sound combinations, or artists they wouldn’t normally hear.
+The performances featured a variety of genres and sounds including soft R&B, jazz, ambient and experimental music, and even a professional marimba player, allowing attendees to experience exciting, “out there” types of music, sound combinations, or artists they wouldn’t normally hear.
 Some of the artists are local, and others are from around the Midwest.

 RiverWestRadio, which provides a community platform for education, advocacy, and creativity and an outlet for marginalized and alternative voices, has used their grant to create an Alleyway Studio Series that took place monthly in summer 2024.

 Each event started with a Chalk ‘n’ Talk, where community members created art in the alley at 816 E Center Street, followed by a live alleyway performance such as music, theater, comedy, poetry, or a lecture.

 Check out incredible video footage from RiverWestRadio’s projects below:

-In the newer copy: